Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Background and Related Work

 \subsubsection{Reordering and Combining Text Fragments}

 New writing tools increasingly \textit{``shift the writer's role towards editorial decisions''} and manipulating text fragments~\cite{buschekCollageNewWriting2024}.
 For example, Langsmith~\cite{itoLangsmithInteractiveAcademic2020} can suggest full sentences from incomplete and rough sentence fragments.
 Similarly, Rambler~\cite{linRamblerSupportingWriting2024} allows refining and combining dictated train-of-thoughts into full drafts.
-Other work proposed to manipulate summary representations such as paragraph summaries~\cite{dangTextGenerationSupporting2022a} and visual outlines~\cite{zhangVISARHumanAIArgumentative2023} to edit the structure and flow of ideas in a draft.
+Other work proposed to manipulate summary representations such as paragraph summaries~\cite{dangTextGenerationSupporting2022a} and visual outlines~\cite{zhangVISARHumanAIArgumentative2023} to revise the flow of ideas.

-We go beyond simple merging of text passages by exploring novel ways to combine text inspired by boolean operations on shapes, such as subtracting to remove the information in one passage from another, intersecting to preserve only shared information between two passages, and excluding to remove redundant information redundant between two passages.
+We go beyond simple merging of text passages by exploring novel ways to combine text inspired by boolean operations on shapes, such as subtracting to remove the information in one passage from another, intersecting to preserve only shared information between two passages, and excluding to remove redundant information.